 Army Reserve Basic Allowance for Housing (BAH) Lawsuit

-The Plaintiffs in the current lawsuit were members of the RC of the U.S. Army, maintained a permanent residence in the United States, were not authorized transportation of household goods, and were entitled to receive a primary residence location BAH, in addition to Overseas Housing Allowance as mandated by the Joint Travel Regulation (JTR).
+The Plaintiffs in the current lawsuit were members of the RC of the U.S. Army, maintained a permanent residence from which they were mobilized, were not authorized transportation of household goods, and were entitled to receive a primary residence location BAH, in addition to Overseas Housing Allowance as mandated by the Joint Travel Regulation (JTR).
 The Army later sought to recoup the allowances from these soldiers, and in many cases accused the RC members of fraudulent behavior for receiving these entitlements.

-If you believe you have been impacted by the Army’s wrongful interpretation of the JTR, please email Patriots Law Group at email@example.com with the details of your situation.
+If you believe you have been impacted by the Army's wrongful interpretation of the JTR, please contact PLG using the above form.

 What does this lawsuit mean for you?

 Patriots Law Group is seeking to recover the full amount of housing allowances denied or recouped from Army RC members who were entitled to these benefits as mandated by the JTR.
 You may be entitled to back pay and any related recoupment/negative personnel action you have been subjected to may be rescinded if the following provision of the JTR applies to you:

 Chapter 10, Part E, Section 13, ¶ 10428 (pg.
 851 of 1014) (2017):